 046 603 7314

-The issuing of Gatekeeper Permissions for conducting research on Rhodes University students has been delegated by the Registrar to the Chair of the Human Ethics Committee.
+The issuance of Gatekeeper Permissions for conducting research involving Rhodes University students as participants has been delegated by the Registrar to the Chair of the Human Ethics Committee.
 Kindly contact Dr Janet Hayward for Gatekeeper Permissions.

 Community Engaged Research